BinghaoLu/symbol-finder-api/README.md

 # Symbol Finder API

-A FastAPI-based application for querying and retrieving cryptocurrency trading symbols and related information, using efficient data processing and scalable architecture.
+A FastAPI-based application for querying and retrieving cryptocurrency trading view url and related information such as exchange.

 ## To run the code: